mattybeard/PCF_HelloWorldTemplate/README.md

 - A Dataverse environment with the Custom API deployed

 ### Build & Test the PCF Control
+Confirm you are in the PCF Control directory (HelloWorldControl)
 ```bash
 npm install
 npm run build